wolfenstein11x/Projectile-Motion/README.md

 How to use:

-Go to the file projectile.cpp
+Go to the file projectile.rb

-Copy everything except the first line that says #include stdafx.h (That line is just to make it work using Visual Studio)
+Copy everything in that file

 Google "repl.it" and click the first link